Is it legal for kids to walk to school alone? And what sort of safety considerations should parents keep in mind?

-- Walk confidently
+- Walk confidently.

-- Pay attention to what’s going on around you
+- Pay attention to what’s going on around you.

-- Don’t wear headphones as they may stop you from hearing danger approaching
+- Don’t wear headphones, as they may stop you from hearing danger approaching.

-Some other helpful tips:
+Some other helpful tips include:

-- Parents, plan a safe route
+- Parents should help their children plan a safe route.

 - Avoid taking shortcuts — stick to the planned route.

-- Watch out for cars at every driveway and intersection
+- Watch out for cars at every driveway and intersection.

-- Don’t accept rides from strangers
+- Don’t accept rides from strangers.

 If something has happened to you or a loved one while walking to school, get in touch.
 Shine Lawyers’ team of expert compensation lawyers work on a No Win No Fee basis* and can help you receive the compensation you and your family are entitled to.